 We get a couple views of the Pantages in "The Hidden" (New Line Cinema, 1987).
 A formerly mild-mannered person has gone on a rampage and is evading the police.
 His body has, of course, been taken over by an alien creature who will soon migrate to yet another body.
 Jack Sholder directed the film starring Kyle MacLachlan and Michael Nouri.
 See the Historic L.A.
 Theatres in Movies post for shots of other theatres seen in the film including the Westlake, Las Palmas, Palace and United Artists.

-Magali Alvarado and her boyfriend Rodney Harvey stop for ice cream at a burger joint across from the theatre in "Salsa" (Cannon, 1988).
+Magali Alvarado and her boyfriend Rodney Harvey stop for ice cream at The Dog House, a burger joint across from the theatre, in "Salsa" (Cannon, 1988).
 "Me and My Girl," starring Tim Curry, ran from January 12 to March 5.
 It's about a guy trying to win a dance competition amid various romantic complications.
 Also featured are Draco Rosa, Miranda Garrison, Moon Orona, Angela Alvarado and Loyda Ramos.
 Boaz Davidson directed, Kenny Ortega did the choreography.
 The cinematography was by David Gurfinkel.
 See the Historic L.A.
 Theatres in Movies post for another Pantages view plus three shots from a scene at the Westlake Theatre.

 L.A. cop Kurt Russell got framed, sentenced, and is on the lam when he heads to the Cleopatra Club for help in "Tango & Cash" (Warner Bros., 1989).
 It turns out to be the lobby of the Pantages.
 The film was directed by Andrey Konchalovskiy and Albert Magnoli.
 Also starring are Sylvester Stallone, Teri Hatcher, Jack Palance, James Hong, Brion James, Philip Tan, Susan Krebs and Michael J. Pollard.
 Donald E. Thorin did the cinematography.
 The production designer was J. Michael Riva.
 See the Historic L.A.
 Theatres in Movies post for four more shots at the Pantages.